parallaxinc/OpenSpin/README.md

 The only binary differences are from the corrected handling of floating point numbers (which is now IEEE compliant).

-As of version r41, it supports a basic [preprocessor][Preprocessor].
+As of version r41, it supports a basic [preprocessor](https://github.com/reltham/OpenSpin/wiki/Preprocessor).

 PropellerCompiler library
 -------------------------